studios-network/studios-network.github.io/SpatialAudio/multi.md

 ### b.
 MaxMSP: is for custom audio processing, interactive sound installations, and advanced audio effects not easily achieved in a DAW.
 1. *Launch MaxMSP*
-   - Open Dante Virtual Soundcard and set the audio interface to “ASIO”.
-   - Open the sample MaxMSP patch provided.
+   - Open the sample MaxMSP patch provided. (where)

 2. *Configure Output Device*
    - Go to “Options” > “Audio Status”.